Eschatologue/CM_wiki/docs/gameplay/downtime/selling-magic-item.md

 ## Resources

-A character can find a buyer for one magic item by spending one workweek and 25 gp, which is used to spread word of the desired sale.
+A character can find a buyer for one magic item by spending one workweek and 250 SP, which is used to spread word of the desired sale.
 A character must pick one item at a time to sell.

 ## Resolution